cyberphor/blog/_posts/2022-03-04-an-audit-policy-for-your-windows-pc.md

 permalink: 'an-audit-policy-for-your-windows-pc'
 ---

 I spend a lot of time researching and developing techniques to monitor computer networks.
 Yet, I never set aside something I could copy/paste onto any of my Windows-based Personal Computers (PC) or recommend to others.
 For this reason, I put together the list of commands below.
 Copy/paste them into PowerShell to enable some of the most commonly recommended audit categories.
-Once you're done, you can review security events on your PC using Event Viewer or something like locally-hosted Elastic instance (Elasticsearch, Kibana, and Winlogbeat).
+Once you're done, you can review security events on your PC using Event Viewer or something like a locally-hosted Elastic instance (Elasticsearch, Kibana, and Winlogbeat).
 ```pwsh
 # Event IDs 4624 and 4625
 auditpol /set /subcategory:"Logon" /success:Enable /failure:Enable